hexagonix/Doc/Hexagonix/README.en.md

 <div align="justify">

 First, you must install the qemu tool, which will manage the virtual machine.
 To do so, you can install qemu using official Linux distribution repositories or by accessing [here](https://www.qemu.org) to get installation files for Windows and macOS.

 > Install on Debian, Ubuntu, Pop!_OS and derivatives

-For Ubuntu, the following line will install qemu and all its dependencies (root privileges required):
+For `Ubuntu`, the following line will install qemu and all its dependencies (root privileges required):

 ```
 sudo apt install qemu qemu-system-i386